-"Submission Deadline" means the deadline for the submission of Prequalification Responses as outlined in the RFPQ Information Sheet.

-"Successful Respondent" means the Prequalified Respondent selected to carry out the Services as a result of the RFP Process.

-"Team Member" means a member of the Applicant's team and for greater certainty, includes Prime Team Members, and any Person who leases, licences or otherwise grants a right to use or occupy premises for the purpose of a Gaming Site.

-"Timetable" means the general timetable for the RFPQ Process as outlined in the RFPQ Information Sheet.

-"Total Revenue" means, collectively, Gaming Revenue and Non-Gaming Revenue.

-"Transaction Agreements" means, collectively, the Transition and Asset Purchase Agreement and the Casino Operating and Services Agreement.

-"Transition and Asset Purchase Agreement" means the agreement which may be entered into between OLG, Ontario Gaming Assets Corporation and the Service Provider pursuant to the RFP Process, with respect to the transition of operations and the transfer of assets to the Service Provider in connection with Gaming Bundle 1 (Ottawa Area).

-"Union" means any organization of employees formed for purposes that include the regulation of relations between employees and employers and includes a provincial, territorial, national or international union, a certified council of unions, a designated or certified employee bargaining agency, and any organization which has been declared a union pursuant to applicable law or which may qualify as a union.

-"World Lottery Association" means the international association of state lottery and gaming organizations known as the World Lottery Association.
+- "Submission Deadline" means the deadline for the submission of Prequalification Responses as outlined in the RFPQ Information Sheet. - "Successful Respondent" means the Prequalified Respondent selected to carry out the Services as a result of the RFP Process. - "Team Member" means a member of the Applicant's team and for greater certainty, includes Prime Team Members, and any Person who leases, licences or otherwise grants a right to use or occupy premises for the purpose of a Gaming Site. - "Timetable" means the general timetable for the RFPQ Process as outlined in the RFPQ Information Sheet. - "Total Revenue" means, collectively, Gaming Revenue and Non-Gaming Revenue. - "Transaction Agreements" means, collectively, the Transition and Asset Purchase Agreement and the Casino Operating and Services Agreement. - "Transition and Asset Purchase Agreement" means the agreement which may be entered into between OLG, Ontario Gaming Assets Corporation and the Service Provider pursuant to the RFP Process, with respect to the transition of operations and the transfer of assets to the Service Provider in connection with Gaming Bundle 8 (Niagara). - "Union" means any organization of employees formed for purposes that include the regulation of relations between employees and employers and includes a provincial, territorial, national or international union, a certified council of unions, a designated or certified employee bargaining agency, and any organization which has been declared a union pursuant to applicable law or which may qualify as a union. - "Transition Responsibilities" has the meaning given in Section 3(1)(b) of Part 2 Prequalification Response Requirements. - "World Lottery Association" means the international association of state lottery and gaming organizations known as the World Lottery Association.